 The 8x32 Victory FLs are light and comfortable to use: I can walk all day with them and not really notice they are there.
 They balance nicely in the hand and though the armouring isn’t pretty, it is pleasant to handle.
 Another unexpected advantage of the composite construction is that they are warmer to hold in really icy weather.

-Eye relief for once isn’t actually a problem – these Zeiss have much more than most Leicas I have tried and there are no nasty “blackouts” either.
+Eyepiece comfort is first-class.
+Eye relief for once (at this size) isn’t a problem – the 8x32 FLs have much more than most Leicas, for example, and there are no nasty blackouts either.
 The screw-up cups work well for sharing with people who don’t need specs.
 At first I thought I could see the whole field with glasses on, but the field is so wide I was mistaken: I can’t quite see the full eight degrees, but eye relief is still good for such a compact design.

 These are a tiny binocular and are very unobtrusive to carry – ideal when you’re hiking or on holiday and not specifically birding.

-The view is simply superb – right up there with the Nikon LX, better even.
-The view really has everything: it is sharp, contrasty, wide of field and has a very neutral colour rendition I really like.
+The view is simply superb – right up there with the best.
+It really has everything: sharp, contrasty, wide of field and a very neutral colour rendition I really like.
 These may not have the ultra-high transmission of the larger FL and HT models, but brightness is exceptionally good too.

 Resolution is superb.
 Bird feathers, distant vistas, light on water, all sparkle with the highest imaginable level of detail, centre-field anyhow.